holonomy/holonomy.is/content/holons.md

 > Every holon has the dual tendency to preserve and assert its individuality as a quasi-autonomous whole; and to function as an integrated part of an (existing or evolving) larger whole.
 This polarity between the Self-Assertive (S-A) and Integrative (INT) tendencies is inherent in the concept of hierarchic order; and a universal characteristic of life. the S-A tendencies are the dynamic expression of the holon's wholeness, the INT tendencies of its partness.

-individual holons possess a dominant monad. everything moves as one step.
+individual holons possess a dominant monad. everything moves as one step. individual holons decide and delegate.

-social holons do not posess a dominant monad. each sub holon moves independently but can achieve collective activity.
+social holons do not posess a dominant monad. each sub holon moves independently but can achieve collective activity. social holons pool resources and provide medium of interaction (messages, money, etc).

 #### triggers and scanners